Budapest derby: MTK - Újpest rivalry

 MTK and Újpest, based in the 8th and 4th districts of Budapest respectively, are the second and third most decorated Hungarian teams.
 The sides have met in 224 top-flight matches, 88 of which MTK won, while Újpest were victorious 83 times.

-The first time the two teams met was in the 2nd division, in 1902, with MTK winning 5-0.
+The first time the two teams met was in the 2nd Division, in 1902, with MTK winning 5-0.
 3 years later, the sides met in the top-flight for the first time, in 1905.
-For the ensuing 3 decades, while MTK were winning championship upon championship, Újpest won their first title in 1930, by which time MTK had 12 league-titles. Újpest were also struggling head-to-head against MTK during this time, only winning 5 encounters between 1905 and 1925.
+For the ensuing 3 decades, while MTK were winning championship upon championship, Újpest won their first title in 1930, by which time MTK had 12 league titles. Újpest were also struggling head-to-head against MTK during this time, only winning 5 encounters between 1905 and 1925.

 The tide seemed to turn in the 1930s decade, as Újpest won the championship 5 times, and were giving the previously dominating teams, Ferencváros and MTK a run for their money.
-MTK also won 2 league-titles in 1936 and 1937.
+MTK also won 2 league titles in 1936 and 1937.

 In may of 1940, the two teams played a spectacular 3‐3 draw.
 For the next 5 years, this would be the last time the game was held, as MTK disbanded during the Second World War due to their Jewish affiliation, and the club's president was murdered by Nyilas forces.
 Im 1941, Ferencváros overtook MTK as the Hungarian team with the most league-titles.
 In 1945, MTK were founded again, and in the same year, Újpest beat MTK for the first time in 9 years. Újpest won three consecutive league titles between 1945 and 1947.

 In 1951, MTK ended their 14-year league-title drought, as they finished 4 points above emerging Budapest Honvéd, while Újpest finished 3rd.
 In 1953, MTK, now known as Budapesti Vörös Lobogó, won the league again, after finishing 3 points above Honvéd.
-In 1957, Újpest beat MTK at the Megyeri road 2‐1, for the first time in 7 years.
-In 1958, MTK won their 18th 1st division honor, while Újpest finished 7th.
+In 1957, Újpest beat MTK at the Megyeri út 2‐1, for the first time in 7 years.
+In 1958, MTK won their 18th 1st Division honor, while Újpest finished 7th.
 The purple and whites failed to win a single trophy throughout the entire decade.

 In 1960, Újpest won their first championship since 1947, while MTK finished 4th.
 In 1961, Újpest finished 2nd, 4 points off of the title, and MTK achieved a bronze-medal finish, 2 points behind Újpest.
 In 1963, the roles were reversed, as MTK fell 6 points short off the championship, while Újpest finished 1 point behind them.
 In 1966, MTK achieved their worst season finish up to that point, after finishing 10th.
 The following season the white and blues were 10th again, and in 1968, MTK finished 11th, their new lowest finish.
 In 1969 Újpest won their second championship of the decade, and also managed to win the Hungarian cup.